-NOTE D - MORTGAGE NOTES RECEIVABLE
+NOTE C - MORTGAGE NOTES AND OPERATING LINES OF CREDIT RECEIVABLE

-The Company has entered into a farmland financing policy to provide mortgage financing for organic and sustainable farmers to purchase farmland to achieve certified organic standards.
-The Company's financing policy requires extensive background and credit checks and that each farmland mortgage be collateralized by farmland appraised at a minimum value of 1.33 times the value of the loan.
+The Company established a farmland financing policy to provide mortgages and operating lines of credit financings for organic and sustainable farmers to purchase farmland to achieve certified organic standards.
+The Company's financing policy requires extensive background and credit checks and that each farmland mortgage and line of credit be collateralized by farmland appraised at a minimum value of 1.33 times the value of the loan.
 The financing policy also limits the outstanding loans on farmland to 35% of the Company's total farmland assets (defined as investments in real estate, at cost plus mortgage notes receivable).